 - Some MD schools notify applicants of acceptances October 15.
 DO schools may notify applicants even earlier.
 Notifications continue until the class is full.

-- By April 30, applicants to AMCAS schools should only be holding a spot at one school.
+- By April 30, applicants to AMCAS schools may be holding a spot at only one school.
 They may remain on waitlists for other schools.

 - Update schools you are waitlisted at about new activities and accomplishments.